One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Why you should stay at Big Berry

-Stay in one of their luxury lodges that are located right on the River Kolpa and let the friendly staff help you plan your Bela Krajina itinerary.
+Stay in one of their luxury lodges on the River Kolpa, and let the friendly staff help you plan your Bela Krajina itinerary.

 Things to do in Bela Krajina

-Bela Krajina is a nature lover’s paradise with rivers, rolling hills and hiking and biking trails to explore.
+Bela Krajina is a nature lover’s paradise with rivers, rolling hills, hiking and biking trails and swimming spots.

-You can grab a hiking trail map at any of the Tourist Information Centres in Bela Krajina.
+There are multiple well-maintained hiking trails in Bela Krajina, and you can grab a hiking trail map at any Tourist Information Centre.

 Wine tasting in Bela Krajina

-Bela Krajina is a wine-producing region in Slovenia that is home to several boutique wineries.
+Bela Krajina is a wine-producing region in Slovenia, home to several boutique wineries and vineyards.

-If you visit this vineyard at the right time of year you can help with picking the grapes that will become Belokranjec wine.
+If you visit this vineyard at the right time of year, you can help pick the grapes that will become Belokranjec wine.

 Explore the River Krupa Spring

-Take a hike to the source of the Reka Krupa‘ [River Krupa], to see the most unreal scenery in Slovenia.
+Take a hike to the River Krupa source to see Slovenia’s most ethereal scenery and turquoise waters.

-The source lake is located beneath a picturesque 30-meter rock cliff and is one of the most beautiful Slovenian Karst springs around.
+The source lake is located beneath a picturesque 30-meter rock cliff and is one of the most beautiful Slovenian Karst springs.

-[I had to google what exactly a Karst spring is?
-Apparently it’s a spring that is part of a karst hydrological system.
+[I had to google what exactly a Karst spring is.
+It’s a spring that’s part of a karst hydrological system.
 You learn something new every day right?

 Try traditional dishes of Bela Krajina

 There are a variety of traditional dishes of Bela Krajina that you can try.
-Big Berry can help you organise trips to local restaurants and to food producers in the area for tastings.
+Big Berry Resort can help you organise trips to local restaurants and food producers in the area for tastings.